mangeshh/practice_with_sameer/resources/html-js-react-angular.md

 Here we've looked at some more event types, notably the page/component load events (onload in HTML/JS, componentDidMount in React, and ngOnInit in Angular) and the keydown event in an input field.

 ------------------------------------------------
+> Event propagation in javascript, react and angular

 Event propagation refers to the order in which event handlers are called when one element is nested inside a second element, and both elements have registered a listener for the same event (a click, for example).